shrideio/shoebox/src/ci/README.md

 - Troubleshooting

   The most fragile step of the build pipeline is `containerize`.
-It consists of two operation dependent on external services
+It consists of two operations dependent on external services

     - Fetching secrets from Vault using the Drone secrets plugin